 Best practices for writing subject lines:

-- Keep it relevant – don’t trick people into opening your email by claiming it’s about something it isn’t.
-They will never trust you again.
+- Keep it relevant – don’t trick people into opening your email by claiming it’s about something it isn’t

 According to behavioral psychologists, humans are motivated to take action by two things: pleasure and pain.
 The BAB formula uses this universal trigger which not only grabs the reader’s attention, it also compels them to respond.

 Start your email by identifying a problem that’s relevant to your prospect and then describe how the world would be different if that problem didn’t exist.
 Now that your prospect has a desire for what you’re offering, close by highlighting how your product or service can help your reader to get there.
 Below is a great example of an email which follows the BAB technique.